fmalina/revisions-blocl/activism/theeurocrisisfordummies.md

 by governments around the globe, borrowing in order to pump money into their banks, which were on the edge of collapse.
 At the same time economies around the world fell into recession and tax revenues collapsed.
-A big financial black hole was created and it still hasn’t been filled; if anything it’s getting larger.
+A big financial black hole was created and it still hasn't been filled; if anything it’s getting larger.